 The simple reason I’m working here is my workmates.
 They are very professional, inspiring and humorous.
 They are great people, all of them.

 Would you like to work on complex and challenging projects like Oravizio that combine data science, software engineering, and design competencies?
-We are always seeking diverse talent, so check out our open positions or send us an open application.
+We are always seeking diverse talent, so check out our open positions.